Kanwarlal

 Kanwarlal is a 1988 Indian Hindi-language action film, produced by G. Hanumantha Rao under the Padmalaya Studios banner, presented by Krishna and directed by S. S. Ravichandra.
 It stars Jeetendra, Raj Babbar, Sujata Mehta in lead roles and music composed by Bappi Lahiri.
 The film is a remake of the Malayalam film Rajavinte Makan (1986).
+The name of the title character was based on the character name from Jeetendra's 1981 movie Meri Aawaz Suno.

 Plot

-The film begins with an election campaign in which Surya Prakash young wily contests and wins with the highest majority.
-Then, he feints his beau Sandhya a law student, as a scapegoat for his gain.
+The film begins with an election campaign in which Surya Prakash, a young wily, contests and wins with the highest majority.
+Then, he feints his beau, Sandhya, a law student, as a scapegoat for his gain.
 Thus, Sandhya loathes and discards him despite pregnancy.
-After a few years, Surya Prakash raises to minister.
+After a few years, Surya Prakash fets up into minister.
 Besides, Kanwarlal is a daredevil businessman, justice-seeking hoodlum, and deity to the destitute.
-Surya Prakash antagonizes him to climb forward, so, the rivalry erupts.
-Surya Prakash exposes the illegal activities of Kanwarlal and files up the case.
-Further, he suborns public prosecutor Chathursen who accumulates the pieces of evidence.
+Surya Prakash antagonizes him to climb forward, so the rivalry erupts.
+Surya Prakash exposes Kanwarlal's illegal activities and files the case.
+He also suborns public prosecutor Chathursen, who accumulates the pieces of evidence.
 However, Kanwarlal is acquitted by heisting the file from Chathursen's junior Sandhya with guile.
 Accordingly, Sandhya is accused and arrested.
-Knowing it, Kanwarlal provides bail and tries to support her which she denies.
-The next, Surya Prakash too denounces Sandhya but she pluckily faces the consequences and starts her practice.
-Once, a lawbreaker John Johnny Janardhan approaches her and she surrenders him to Police.
+Knowing it, Kanwarlal provides bail and tries to support her, but she denies it.
+Next, Surya Prakash also denounces Sandhya but, fearless, faces the consequences and starts practicing.
+Once, a lawbreaker, John Johnny Janardhan, approaches her, and she surrenders him to the Police.
 So, to avenge, he abducts her child when Surya Prakash omits to aid her.
-Hence, she seeks Kanwarlal who safely recoups the child.
-Moreover, he appoints Sandhya as his lawyer and she successfully pulls ahead whereby, he loves her and she also adores him.
+Hence, she seeks Kanwarlal, who will safely recoup the child.
+Moreover, he appoints Sandhya as his lawyer, and she successfully pulls ahead, whereby he loves her, and she also adores him.
 Parallelly, the battle between Kanwarlal & Surya Prakash ignites who moves the pawns and checkmates.
-Now, Surya Prakash gets despised which leads to his resignation.
-So, he plots to become Chief Minister through treason and also slaughters Kanwarlal's men.
+Now, Surya Prakash is despised, which leads to his resignation.
+So, he plots to become Chief Minister through treason and slaughters Kanwarlal's men.
 Here, Kanwarlal explodes and demolishes the vicious political forces.
-On the verge of killing Surya Prakash, he backs knowing him as the father of Sandhya's child.
-Tragically, Kanwarlal is backstabbed by Surya Prakash one that heckles him.
+On the verge of killing Surya Prakash, he backs, knowing him as the father of Sandhya's child.
+Tragically, Surya Prakash backstabs Kanwarlal, who mocks him.
 At last, Kanwarlal virtuously knocks him down at his feet.
 Finally, the movie ends with Kanwarlal leaving his breath on Sandhya's lap.